BGHDDevelopment/StaffModeGUI2/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue or contact us on [Discord](https://bghddevelopment.com/discord) first to discuss what you would like to change.

 Please make sure to test changes as appropriate.

-To view user's suggestions check out our [Feedback](https://feedback.bghddevelopment.com) website!

 View the contrubuiting information and format in the  [CONTRIBUTING.md](CONTRIBUTING.md) file.